ricofehr/txt2sine/README.md

 ## Todo

 - Add file path parameter to encode binary for choose any file to transmit
-- Increase throughtput (currently, no realistic 1o/s)
+- Increase throughtput (currently, no realistic with some o/s)
 - Use alsa library instead of deprecated oss